Easy Outdoor Activities for Toddlers: 8 Go-To Ideas

 #1 Scavenger Hunts

-- Texture – Seek out different textures and take time to touch them.
+- Texture – Seek out different textures and take a moment to touch them.
 Think about rough tree bark, fluffy dandelions, sharp rocks, pointy pine needles, goopy mud, or wet sand.

 - Colors – Search for an item of every color or see how many things you can find that are the same color.
 Take time to touch, smell, or listen to what you find.

-- Sounds – Search for different sounds, even better if you can make the sounds yourself.
-Ideas for sounds could be rocks splashing, bird songs, buzzing bugs, crunching gravel, scratching sticks, or blowing wind.
+- Sounds – Search for different sounds such as rocks splashing, bird songs, buzzing bugs, crunching gravel, scratching sticks, or blowing wind.

 - Paint on logs, branches, pinecones, or pieces of tree bark.